chris-gomes/PersonalWebsite/README.md

 Introductory website for myself.
-In addition, their are a few side projects on the same domain, such as the age calculator (ccgomes.com/agecalculator), which provides a running calculation of your age to ten decimal places using Javascript.
+In addition, their are a few side projects on the same domain, such as the age calculator (ccgomes.com/agecalculator), which provides a running calculation of your age using Javascript.